TravisWheelerLab/mmoreseqs-legacy/README.md

 ### Workflow Pipelines

-The MMOREseqs workflow takes in three primary inputs:
+The MMOREseqs workflow takes in two primary inputs:

 - `QUERY`
   - A multiple sequence alignment (MSA) database file.
 - `TARGET`
   - A sequence (FASTA) database file that the query will search against.
-- `TEMP_DIR`
-  - A working directory for storing intermediate data during the search workflows.
-Can

 There are a few ways to execute the MMOREseqs Pipeline.